The Accüsed

-The Accüsed is an American crossover thrash band from Seattle founded in 1981.
+The Accüsed is an American crossover thrash band from Washington, formed in 1981 by Chibon 'Chewy' Batterman, Dana Collins and Tommy Niemeyer.
 The band was a progenitor of the crossover style that bridged the gap between thrashcore and thrash metal, later influencing grindcore and some crust punk bands; as well as an influential band in the Seattle area alternative scene.
-The band calls their music "splattercore", and their zombie mascot, Martha Splatterhead, appears on most of their albums.
-Common themes involve social issues and Martha Splatterhead coming back from the dead to slaughter rapists and child molesters.
+The band calls their music "splatter rock", and their zombie mascot, Martha Splatterhead, created by Blaine Cook and Tommy Niemeyer, appears on most of their albums.
+Common lyrical themes involve social injustice and Martha Splatterhead coming back from the dead to slaughter rapists and child molesters.

 History

 Early years (1981–1992)

-The Accüsed was created in 1981 in Oak Harbor, Washington, by bassist Chibon "Chewy" Batterman, drummer Dana Collins, and guitarist Tommy Niemeyer.
+The Accüsed was formed in 1981 on Whidbey Island, by bassist Chibon "Chewy" Batterman, drummer Dana Collins, and guitarist Tommy Niemeyer.
 John Dahlin was the vocalist from 1982 to 1984.
+The original members formed as Gain Green, then chose the name The Accüsed, and then Political Nightmare, before returning to The Accüsed.
 The band's first two demo cassettes and their album, Please Pardon Our Noise, It Is the Sound of Freedom, released in 1983 drew heavily from hardcore punk.
 In 1984, the Fartz vocalist Blaine Cook replaced Dahlin.

 In 1984, the band began adopting metal into their sound and dubbed their style "splatter rock", in 'homage' to their favorite genre of horror films.
 According to a review, "Their hybrid musical formula was distinguishable by Cook's unusual choking-sound vocals, Niemeyer's muted, choppy, buzz-saw guitars, dark metallic riffs, and Dana Collins rapid-fire, double-kick drumming."
-The band also created the zombie mascot, Martha Splatterhead, whose likeness (created by Niemeyer) adorns most of their albums and many of their promotional items.
+The band also created the zombie mascot, Martha Splatterhead (envisioned by Blaine Cook, visually-created by Tommy Niemeyer) "), whose likeness adorns most of their albums and many of their promotional items.
 A recurring theme in the band's lyrics involve Martha Splatterhead coming back from the dead to eviscerate and slaughter rapists and child molesters.

 They released their first full EP, Martha Splatterhead, in 1985 on their own Condar label.
 Their first full-length LP was The Return of Martha Splatterhead, released on Subcore Records, and later re-released on Earache Records (the first mosh album), in 1986.